transistorfet/moa/tests/README.md

 =====

 This directory contains CPU tests for the 68k and Z80.
-The test cases themselves are provided by Tom Harte and raddad772, and must be cloned from their respective repositories before running the tests.
+The test cases themselves are provided by Tom Harte and raddad772, and are shared through the github organization https://github.com/SingleStepTests

 Downloading